-Dr. Stengler utilizes the latest breakthroughs in holistic medicine to help patients prevent and treat cardiovascular disease.
-People seek his advice on how to balance cholesterol levels naturally without statin drugs.
+Dr. Stengler and Dr. LaBeau utilizes the latest breakthroughs in holistic medicine to help patients prevent and treat cardiovascular disease.
+People seek their advice on how to balance cholesterol levels naturally without statin drugs.
 They provide the most recent advances in cardiovascular blood markers including oxidized LDL, toxic metals, LDL particle size, genetic predispositions to heart disease, and in-office EKG testing.

 We all have been told, or have read, that excessive cholesterol in the blood accumulates in the artery walls.
 However, there appears to be more to the story.
 Research over the past decade has shown that much of the artery problem caused by cholesterol is the result of oxidation.
 Oxidation occurs when free radicals (unstable negatively charged molecules) damage cells of the body.
 Free radicals are the by-product of energy production by the body’s cells, as well as the exposure to pollutants and radiation.